-In 2024, Stannol will evaluate a new ERP system.
-As part of this, the overall organisational concept for planning, controlling and monitoring the company's resources will be redesigned.
-The aim is to integrate the reporting of company-related sustainability key figures and ensure better transparency and data availability.
+In 2024, Stannol began evaluating a new ERP system.
+As part of this process, the organizational concept for planning, controlling, and monitoring company resources is being restructured.
+A central component will be the reporting of company-specific sustainability metrics.
+The new system is intended to provide improved transparency and data availability, enabling the company to efficiently track and further expand its sustainability goals.